Humane Society Pet of the Week - Times Gazette

-The Highland Humane Society Pet of the Week is Tink, an is approximately 3-year-old spayed, female mixed breed dog.
-She is a small dog that weighs about 20 pounds.
-Although she came to the shelter as a stray, it is obvious that she has been somebody’s baby at one time.
-She is a real love bug and wants to be on your lap and right beside you.
-She is friendly with other dogs, but the society said it doesn’t know about cats.
-Tink walks well on a leash and loves to play.
-The Humane Society Animal Shelter still have plenty of kittens available for adoption.
-If you could give Tink or any of the other cats or dogs at the shelter a good home, visit the animal shelter at 9331 SR 124, P.O.
-Box 471, Hillsboro, or call 937-393-2110.
-The shelter is open Tuesday through Saturday from noon to 5 p.m.
-It is closed Sunday and Monday.
-Because it is kitten season, the shelter is in need of donations of cat litter, Purina Kitten Chow and any canned cat food.
-Drop off donations any time the shelter is open.
+The Highland Humane Society Animal Shelter Pet of the Week is Berta, an approximately 3-year-old female mixed breed.
+She is super friendly toward everyone and has great manners.
+She doesn’t jump up on you and rarely barks.
+She’s just an all around lovely dog.
+Berta was brought to the shelter with a collar and very clean as a stray dog that nobody claimed.
+If you could give Berta, or any of the other kittens, cats or dogs at the shelter, a good home, visit the Humane Society Animal Shelter at 9331 SR 124 (P.O.
+Box 471, Hillsboro, Ohio 45133) or call the shelter at 937-393-2110.
+The shelter is open Tuesday through Saturday from noon to 5 p.m. and is closed Sunday and Monday.
+It is always in need of supplies.
+This week the shelter is asking for canned cat or dog food.

 Humane Society Pet of the Week

-The Highland Humane Society Pet of the Week is Tink, an is approximately 3-year-old spayed, female mixed breed dog.
-She is a small dog that weighs about 20 pounds.
-Although she came to the shelter as a stray, it is obvious that she has been somebody’s baby at one time.
-She is a real love bug and wants to be on your lap and right beside you.
-She is friendly with other dogs, but the society said it doesn’t know about cats.
-Tink walks well on a leash and loves to play.
-The Humane Society Animal Shelter still have plenty of kittens available for adoption.
-If you could give Tink or any of the other cats or dogs at the shelter a good home, visit the animal shelter at 9331 SR 124, P.O.
-Box 471, Hillsboro, or call 937-393-2110.
-The shelter is open Tuesday through Saturday from noon to 5 p.m.
-It is closed Sunday and Monday.
-Because it is kitten season, the shelter is in need of donations of cat litter, Purina Kitten Chow and any canned cat food.
-Drop off donations any time the shelter is open.
+The Highland Humane Society Animal Shelter Pet of the Week is Berta, an approximately 3-year-old female mixed breed.
+She is super friendly toward everyone and has great manners.
+She doesn’t jump up on you and rarely barks.
+She’s just an all around lovely dog.
+Berta was brought to the shelter with a collar and very clean as a stray dog that nobody claimed.
+If you could give Berta, or any of the other kittens, cats or dogs at the shelter, a good home, visit the Humane Society Animal Shelter at 9331 SR 124 (P.O.
+Box 471, Hillsboro, Ohio 45133) or call the shelter at 937-393-2110.
+The shelter is open Tuesday through Saturday from noon to 5 p.m. and is closed Sunday and Monday.
+It is always in need of supplies.
+This week the shelter is asking for canned cat or dog food.